openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

      ```

      Where [-x.y.z] is optional text that can be any text, such as -0.16.1.
 The directory cannot be moved after the SDK is installed.
-     Then install the Zephyr toolchain：
+     Then install the Zephyr toolchain.

-     ```bash
+     ```console
      $ tar xvf zephyr-sdk-0.16.1_linux-x86_64.tar.xz
      $ cd zephyr-sdk-0.16.1
      $ ./setup.sh -t riscv64-zephyr-elf -h -c
      ```

-6. Build the Hello World example
+6. Build the Hello World example.
 First, verify that the official Zephyr project configuration is correct using the Hello World example, then proceed with setting up your custom project.

-     ```bash
+     ```console
      $ cd ~/zephyrproject/zephyr
      $ west build -p auto -b tlsr9518adk80d samples/hello_world
      ```